 Miko Branch along with her sister Titi Branch successfully launched Miss Jessie’s to cater to women with curly hair.
 We know them today as pioneers in the natural hair movement.
-In her new book titled “Miss Jessie’s: Creating A Successful Business From Scratch–Naturally” Miko Branch details how she and her sister did it.
-She and her sister Titi built a company that essentially evolved from their kitchen table into a multimillion dollar company.
+In her new book titled “Miss Jessie’s: Creating A Successful Business From Scratch–Naturally” she details how she and her sister did it.
+She and her sister Titi built a company that essentially evolved from their kitchen table into a multimillion-dollar company.

-You can also watch our full conversation in the video below:
+You can also watch our entire conversation in the video above.

 Her Agenda: What was the hardest thing about writing this book?